ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 # Drafting (for cube drafters)
 You can draft this game similar to a normal cube draft, however, due to there being 7 ideals, you will want to see more cards during the draft to avoid being stuck with too many unplayable picks.
 For 8 players, we currently recommend 4 packs of 15 cards, burning the final 4 cards of each pack (aka skip the last 4 picks of each pack).
 After drafting, create a 40 card deck from your pool.

-The dual ideal Core locations are provided as basics, and after drafting you may add as many of them as you wish to your deck.
+The Core locations are provided as basics, and after drafting you may add as many of them as you wish to your deck.

 ### Strategy
 The best strategy for what locations to play is not entirely set in stone, but for a recommended starting point: